Pete Herman

-Early life and career
+Early life

-Herman was a smooth boxer and great body puncher.
-He was particularly skilled at inside fighting.
-He was born on February 12, 1896, in Convent, Louisiana, to a family of Italian descent.
-Making an early start, he fought his first pro fight around 1912 at the age of only 16.
+Herman was born on February 12, 1896, in Convent, Louisiana, to a family of Italian descent.

+Boxing career

+Herman fought his first professional fight around 1912 at age 16.
 According to boxing lore, Herman earned some of his living as a "bootblack" or shoe shine before making it as a boxer.
 Two years after his first bout, he held his own during a 10-round, no-decision bout against World bantamweight champion Kid Williams on June 20, 1914, at the Pelican Stadium in New Orleans, though losing the bout in the opinion of the local Times-Picayune.

-Herman defeated San Franciscan Eddie Campi on September 13, 1914, in a twenty-round points decision in New Orleans.
+Herman was a smooth boxer and great body puncher, particularly skilled at inside fighting.
+He defeated San Franciscan Eddie Campi on September 13, 1914, in a twenty-round points decision in New Orleans.

-In his first eighteen bouts, between September 1912, and July 1913, his only losses were to a single boxer, Johnny Fisse on points on five separate occasions.
-He would draw with Fisse on September 29, 1913, in Memphis, Tennessee, making Fisse his most frequent career opponent.
+In his first eighteen bouts, between September 1912 and July 1913, his only loss was to Johnny Fisse on points.
+He later drew on his loss to Fisse on September 29, 1913, fighting him again in Memphis, Tennessee, and making Fisse his most frequent career opponent.

 Bouts with Eddie Coulon

 On December 13, 1915, Herman defeated fellow New Orleans boxer Eddie Coulon in a fourth-round knockout in New Orleans.
 Both boxers weighed 116 pounds, but Coulon had a 3 1/2-inch reach advantage.
 Herman had faced Coulon twice in his early career on September 30, and October 21, 1912, in two six-round draws in New Orleans.
-He would defeat to Coulon on September 1, 1913, in Memphis, Tennessee, in an eight-round points decision.
+He defeated Coulon on September 1, 1913, in Memphis, Tennessee, in an eight-round points decision.

 Herman lost to the great New York Jewish boxer Lew Tendler on February 28, 1916, at the Olympia Club in Philadelphia in a six-round newspaper decision.
 Tendler would later meet the greatest boxers of his era including the lightweight champion Benny Leonard in several bouts.

 On June 12, 1916, he defeated Frankie Brown, New York bantamweight, in New Orleans in a fifteen-round points decision.
 He had drawn with Brown three months earlier in Baltimore in another fifteen round bout.